grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 The `associated_technologies` value is the filename without the file extension.
 For example, to refer to author defined in the `mimir.yaml` file, use `mimir`.

-If you don't set the `associated_technologies` front matter, `grafana` is the good default.
+If you don't set the `associated_technologies` front matter, `grafana` is the default.

 The following YAML example demonstrates setting a single associated technology of `mimir`.
 You must incorporate it with the rest of your front matter.